TGM-HIT/syt5-gek961-cloud-datenmanagement-dahmen_gao/README.md

 Also, the response should take the same amount of time, regardless of whether an user exists with the specific email.
 This is done to counter an attacker being able to extract information from the time it takes to get the response.

+### 5. Email confirmation

+To ensure that accounts only are registered when an Email Server or Account exists, a confirmation email with a code gets sent out when registering.
+This code expires in 2 minutes and the code must be sent out on the API to confirm account creation.